 a) there is a A2X PC5 unicast link between the initiating UE and the target UE.

-The initiating UE shall manage a keep-alive timer Tkaaa and a keep-alive counter for the A2X PC5 unicast link keep-alive procedure.
-Timer Tkaaa is used to trigger the periodic initiation of the A2X PC5 unicast link keep-alive procedure.
-The UE shall start or restart timer Tkaaa whenever the UE receives an A2X PC5 signalling message or an A2X PC5 user plane data from the target UE over this A2X PC5 unicast link.
+The initiating UE shall manage a keep-alive timer T5308 and a keep-alive counter for the A2X PC5 unicast link keep-alive procedure.
+Timer T5308 is used to trigger the periodic initiation of the A2X PC5 unicast link keep-alive procedure.
+The UE shall start or restart timer T5308 whenever the UE receives an A2X PC5 signalling message or an A2X PC5 user plane data from the target UE over this A2X PC5 unicast link.
 The UE shall set the keep-alive counter to an initial value of zero after A2X PC5 unicast link establishment.

 The initiating UE shall initiate the A2X PC5 unicast link keep-alive procedure when:

-a) timer Tkaaa for this link expires;
+a) timer T5308 for this link expires;

 b) optionally, a request from the lower layers to check the viability of the A2X PC5 unicast link is received; or